pdir/contao-seo-plugin/README.md

 - SEO analysis of 8 typical on-page problems
 - IndexNow function for all known providers [indexnow.org](https://www.indexnow.org/faq)
 - Possibility to activate a 404 error log
-- Monitoring of alias changes
+- Monitoring of alias changes (experimental, must be activated in user profile)
 - Display existing URL redirects in the alias view

 ### An outlook on further functions